Massachusetts Real Estate- Merrimack Valley

 If flashing is not installed under the last course of siding and then over the ledger board, water can penetrate behind the ledger board.

-Not flashing the ledger board is probably one of the most common mistakes when building a deck.
 While one of the more common mistakes, it can also lead to a real headache down the road.

 Using The Wrong Materials

 There are many decking materials to choose from…. natural hardwoods, composites, vinyl railings, etc….
 Whatever you choose make sure you are choosing the proper materials.
-Decks take a beating from the sun and element and can deteriorate quickly.
+Decks take a beating from the sun and elements and can deteriorate quickly.

 Manmade composite materials have become very popular for decking and railing systems.
 If you are looking for less maintenance over the years consider using composite deck materials.